logo image

 RS Home

-The National Museum of Scotland is situated in the centre of Edinburgh on Chambers Street, a short walk from the Royal Mile at George IV Bridge.
+The National Museum of Scotland is in the centre of Edinburgh on Chambers Street, a short walk from the Royal Mile along the street named George IV Bridge.
 The museum is Free to visit.

 The National Museum of Scotland was created in 2006 with the merger of the Royal Museum completed in 1861, and the Museum of Scotland completed in 1998.